adriannuta/SphinxFacetingExample/README.md

 SphinxFacetingExample
 =========================

-These samples illustrate faceting using Sphinx search.
+These samples illustrate faceting using Manticore/Sphinx search.
-Sphinx querying is made via SphinxQL using PDO driver.
+Querying is made via SphinxQL using PDO driver.

 Requirements :
 -------------------------------------------
 LAMP
-Sphinx search ( recommended 2.1.1 or higher)
+Manticore or Sphinx search ( recommended 2.1.1 or higher)
 PHP with PDO mysql

 Please note that the code is made for 2.1.1.
 The code use LIKE operator on SHOW META.